 To determine appropriate accommodations SDS engages in an individualized inquiry that balances the needs of the student and the academic objectives of the course or program.

-Instructors are not required to provide accommodations until the student has presented a Letter of Accommodation (LOA).
+Instructors are not required to provide accommodations until the student has presented a Letter of Accommodation (LOA) for information about how to respond to requests for accommodations visit our Information for Instructors webpage.
 Please let SDS know if you have questions or need clarification

 All students who have completed their SDS initial meeting will qualify for priority course registration.